KenVanHoeylandt/Spork-Website/docs/documentation/testing.md

 ComponentInstanceManager.setComponentFactory(mocking_factory);
 ```

 That's it!
-Instead of injecting `RegularImplementation*` classes, `MockedImplementation*` classes will be instantiated and injected insetad!
+Instead of injecting `RegularImplementation*` classes, `MockedImplementation*` classes will be instantiated and injected instead!

 ## Mockito support